cabforum/cabforum.org/content/posts/2023/2023-07-20-2023-07-06-minutes-of-the-server-certificate-working-group.md

 Trev: so owners like Ryan, Clint, Tim, Dimitris, Aaron, Stephen, … are you going to email people or are you just telling them in this call?

-Iñigo: I emailed some of this people time ago to review their open tickets, open issues because some were fixed and need to be removed, etc. For example, Tim told me that he was going to review his open tickets
+Iñigo: I emailed some of these people some time ago to review their open tickets, open issues because some were fixed and need to be removed, etc. For example, Tim told me that he was going to review his open tickets

 Trev: Are you giving a due date to do this?